Self-Reliance

 Ralph Waldo Emerson's essay called for staunch individualism.

 "Self-Reliance" is an 1841 essay written by American transcendentalist philosopher Ralph Waldo Emerson.
-It contains the most thorough statement of one of his recurrent themes: the need for each person to avoid conformity and false consistency, and follow his or her own instincts and ideas.
+It contains the most thorough statement of one of his recurrent themes: the need for each person to avoid conformity and false consistency, and follow their own instincts and ideas.
 It is the source of one of his most famous quotations:

 "A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines."

 This essay is an analysis into the nature of the "aboriginal self on which a universal reliance may be grounded".
 Emerson emphasizes the importance of individualism and its effect on a person's satisfaction in life, explaining how life is "learning and forgetting and learning again".

 History

 The first hint of the philosophy that would become "Self-Reliance" was presented by Ralph Waldo Emerson as part of a sermon in September 1830 a month after his first marriage.
 His wife Ellen was sick with tuberculosis and, as Emerson's biographer Robert D. Richardson wrote, "Immortality had never been stronger or more desperately needed!"